shah-zeb-naveed/data-science-notes/README.md

 # Recommendation Engine
 - model as classification problem. regression if predicitn grating.
+   - can re--weight training samples to support business objective to increase session watch time
+   - can use all methods and generate candidates. we can also use their raw scores (although not comparable) as features to our 1st stage ranker
 - metrics:
    - mAP., relevant/or not, mean of all users, take average precision at k (where relevant).
    - mAR. same calculation for recall
    - f1 based off mAP and mAR
 - normalize matrix by subtracting (user/item) bias using global/user/item avgs.
 - content filtering: if you like ironman, since ironman and ironman2 have same features, recommend ironman 2 (no cold start). user preferences can be boostrapped explicit or using historic.
-Can caputre a user's niche interests but can't discover.
-Cons: hand-engineer features
+Can caputre a user's niche interests but can't discover. can dot b/w items or build average embedding of user and then find closest items.
+Cons: hand-engineer features.
-- collab filtering: similar users have simular interests.
+- collab filtering: similar users have simular interests. no domain/hand-engineered features necessary.
 - memory-based, extension of KNN, user-user or item-item).
-   - user-user/item-item have different axis of similarities, filter items/users and then custom weighted avg logic to get final recommendations.
+   - user-user/item-item have different axis of similarities, filter items/users and then custom weighted avg logic to get final recommendations. user prefernces change rapidly so harder to scale. item-based can be computed offline and served without frequent re-training. sparse matrices, cold start an issue.
 - model-based (SVD, large matrix split into 2 small then multiplied to get recommendations.
 Also, NN-based).
    - In SVD, can be done using SGD or WALS (alternately, solve U and V and match to A for error).
 Hard to include side features (but can extend interaction matrix to add one-hot encoded blocks) and new users/items (a WALS method exists to solve for new item embedding, or use heuristic e.g. avg embedding in a cateogry).
    - Matrix factorization tends to recommend popular items.
 - Softmax DNN, multi-class classification: user query input (dense like watch time, sparse like country), output = softmax over item corpus.
 Last layer of weights = item embeddings.
 However, the user embeddings are not learned but system learns for query features.
 To avoid folding, incorporate negative samples as well (hard negatives, negative pairs with highest error and gradient update).
-High latency as dynamic user query embeddings need to be computed https://developers.google.com/machine-learning/recommendation/dnn/training
+High latency as dynamic user query embeddings need to be computed https://developers.google.com/machine-learning/recommendation/dnn/training. cold start for new items I think?? what if freeze other embeddings and update new movies?
-- Two-tower: learn embeddings for both in input, incorporate side features of both and then predict one pair.
+- Two-tower: learn embeddings for both in input, incorporate side features of both and then predict one pair. cold start: lack of sufficient examples to learn embeddings.
 - hybrid (combine both in a layered approach, weighted approach, to fix cold start, etc.)
 - Implicit (infered like watched) or explicit feedback (rating).
 Explicit feedback can be biased.
 - Common arch: Candidate generation (or multiple generators)